microsoft/BCTech/samples/AppInsights/faq-for-bots.md

 # Do you have Kusto (KQL) queries for performance investigations?
-Yes, the *PerformanceTuning* folder have queries that can help you investigate a performance issue.
+The PerformanceTuning folder in https://aka.ms/bctelemetrysamples have queries that can help you investigate a performance issue.

 Note that there also exist predefined troubleshooting guides for performance investigations both in the form ofJupyter notebooks and as a Power BI report.

 Please visit the KQL FAQ (https://github.com/microsoft/BCTech/tree/master/samples/AppInsights/KQL) for more frequently asked questions about Kusto queries.

 Learn more about Business Central Power BI here: https://github.com/microsoft/BCTech/blob/master/samples/AppInsights/PowerBI/README.md

 Learn more about Business Central troubleshooting guides here: https://github.com/microsoft/BCTech/blob/master/samples/AppInsights/TroubleShootingGuides/README.md

 # Where can I find example KQL queries for each of the event ids in telemetry?
-The folder *ExampleQueriesForEachArea* have KQL scripts with KQL queries for each type of event id present in telemetry.
+The folder ExampleQueriesForEachArea in https://aka.ms/bctelemetrysamples have KQL scripts with KQL queries for each type of event id present in telemetry.

 Please visit the KQL FAQ (https://github.com/microsoft/BCTech/tree/master/samples/AppInsights/KQL) for more frequently asked questions about Kusto queries.

 Read more about telemetry here: https://aka.ms/bctelemetry

 # Which helper KQL queries are useful for what?
-The folder *HelperQueries* have KQL scripts with KQL queries that can be used to quickly answer common questions, such as
+The folder HelperQueries in https://aka.ms/bctelemetrysamples have KQL scripts with KQL queries that can be used to quickly answer common questions, such as

-* which environments log telemetry to my resource?
+which environments log telemetry to my resource?

-* which signal is present in my resource?
+which signal is present in my resource?

-* How much data is ingested in my resource?
+How much data is ingested in my resource?

 Please visit the KQL FAQ (https://github.com/microsoft/BCTech/tree/master/samples/AppInsights/KQL) for more frequently asked questions about Kusto queries.